ScrimpyCat/CommonGameKit/src/scripting/README.md

 Todo
 ----

-Need to add support for tagged types.
-So allocations can be avoided for integers and atoms.
-And atom lookups can be much faster.
+Need to add support for tagged atoms.

 Need to add functionality to create functions within the language itself.

+Need to design proper naming conventions. e.g. Something like external variable/inputs are prefixed with '@', named function arguments are prefixed or suffixed with ':', etc.

 Docs